Freeedy/ServiceSignerBase/README.md

 # Service Signer

+Introducing "Service Signer" - a powerful library designed to enhance your API interactions.
+With Service Signer, you can effortlessly sign each request to any service and receive authenticated responses.
+By implementing key pair logic (public and private keys), this library ensures the security and integrity of your API communications.
+Say goodbye to manual response validation requests, as Service Signer significantly reduces the need for such interactions, helping you optimize and decrease your overall request count.
+Streamline your API integration with ease and peace of mind using Service Signer.

-## Overview
+# Overview

-Service Signer util is a mechanism of checkgin integrity of each service and  validating their results.
-The services that has an interaction of data between themselves does not need to use any  online  call for checking the data that is been provided.
-We are using digital signature technigue in here.

-Example of MOdels
-Thera are Services that has an interaction between .
-A , B ,C ,D Lets call
+Introducing Service Signer Util - a robust mechanism for ensuring the integrity of each service, signing and validating their results.
+This powerful utility enables seamless data interaction between services without the need for online calls to verify the provided data.
+Leveraging cutting-edge digital signature techniques, Service Signer Util guarantees the authenticity and reliability of the exchanged information.
+Say goodbye to unnecessary online checks and embrace a streamlined, secure, and efficient data communication system between your services.

+Let's deep dive with the examples:
+Imagine a scenario with four services - A, B, C, and D:

 * A -  Catalog Service
     - Provides Products with prices